Do you know your recruiting redeployment rate?

 If not, how can you know how a failure to redeploy talent affects your firm’s bottom line?
 And how do you know your true cost per hire?

 According to a 2014 industry survey, less than 6% of staffing firms even measure redeployment rates.

 Have no fear, that’s why we built Sense.
 We can help you track and improve your redeployment rates.
 But first, let’s learn some more about why redeployment rate is such a key metric for staffing firms, and how it affects you.

-The redeployment rate is the percentage of contractors placed in a new assignment after their current one ends.
+The redeployment rate is the percentage of candidates placed in a new role after their current one ends.

 This matters because if your redeployment rate is high, while other staffing firms are pounding the pavement trying to get new talent to stick into the top of their funnel, you could be saving time and money by redeploying the talent you’ve already acquired.

 Imagine a company with a redeployment rate of 10%.
 This company is essentially using 90% of their operations to rehire people they lost by not redeploying them.